james-learns-to-code/ios-uikit-swiftui-interoperability/README.md

 ## Purpose

 Demonstare UIKit and SwiftUI interoperability
-Tets possibilities and Limitations of interoperability
+Test possibilities and Limitations of interoperability